A Simple Ciw Model

 [None]

-Unlike SimPy, where we have to manually add our event logs at various points, we instead can make use of the event_log_from_ciw_recs helper function from vidigi.utils to automatically reshape ciw logs into the correct format for vidigi to work with.
+As mentioned, we can make use of the event_log_from_ciw_recs helper function from vidigi.utils to automatically reshape ciw logs into the correct format for vidigi to work with.

 For each node, we pass in an appropriate name.
 Vidigi will use these and append ’_begins’ and ’_ends’, as well as calculating arrivals and departures from the model and creating resource IDs to allow it to correctly show the utilisation of a resource at each step.